-Provided further that an applicable NBFC may exceed the concentration of credit/ investment norms, by 5 per cent for any single party and by 10 per cent for a single group of parties, if the additional exposure is on account of infrastructure loan and/ or investment.
+Provided further that an applicable NBFC may exceed the concentration of credit/investment norms, by 5 per cent for any single party and by 10 per cent for a single group of parties, if the additional exposure is on account of infrastructure loan and/or investment.

-Provided further that nothing contained in this paragraph shall apply to to the extent they have been reduced from Owned Funds for the calculation of NOF and
+Provided further that nothing contained in this paragraph shall apply to (A) investments of applicable NBFCs in shares of to the extent they have been reduced from Owned Funds for the calculation of NOF and to the extent they have been reduced from Owned Funds for the calculation of NOF.